-A monumental sculpture by Sergio Bustamante, both controversial and interesting, strange and fun all at the same time, certainly a piece you can’t pass without noticing on the Malecon.
+The “Ladder sculpture” in Puerto Vallarta, a monumental sculpture by Sergio Bustamante on the Malecon, both controversial and interesting, strange and fun all at the same time, certainly a piece you can’t pass without noticing it.

 Sergio Bustamante states that the sculpture was inspired by Nobel Peace Prize winner, philosopher and logician, Bertrand Arthur William Russell and his writings:

-“When the intensity of emotional conviction subsides, a man who is in the habit of reasoning will search for logical grounds in favor of the belief which he finds in himself.”
+“When the intensity of emotional conviction subsides, a man who is in the habit of reasoning will search for logical grounds in favour of the belief which he finds in himself.”

-This surrealistic sculpture is definitively interesting and strange at the same time, the individuals, their shapes, the title of the work, all make you wonder.
+This surrealistic Sergio Bustamante sculpture is definitively interesting and strange at the same time, the individuals, their shapes, the title of the work, all make you wonder.